A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets

-Every LoRa frame starts with a preamble containing $N_{up} = 8$ repetitions of an unmodulated upchirp $x_0[n]$, followed by $N_{\text{sync}} = 2$ synchronization symbols $x_Q[n]$ and $N_{down} = 2$ repetitions of a downchirp $x_0^*[n]$.
-It is well-known that the presence of several consecutive upchirps can be used to detect the start of a frame \cite{robyns2018multi,ghanaatian2019lora}.
+Every LoRa frame starts with a preamble containing eight repetitions of an unmodulated upchirp $x_0[n]$ ($s = 0$), followed by two network identifier symbols and two-and-a-quarter repetitions of a downchirp $\overline{x}_0[n]$.
+An illustration of the LoRa preamble is provided in Fig.~\ref{fig:preamble-struct}.

-The synchronization symbols, also called \textit{sync words}, are modulated with a predetermined value $Q$.
-This value is used as a network identifier to differentiate LoRa networks that communicate on the same frequency band \cite{augustin2016study}.
-A receiver configured with a given $Q$ value will ignore all frames whose demodulated \textit{sync} word $\widehat{Q}$ do not match its configuration.
-In practice, because off-by-one demodulation errors are very likely before the receiver is properly synchronized, it is recommended that all possible values for $Q$ are distant of 3 units \cite{seller2016patent}.